Welcome to PHYS 501-502-503. The instructors of these courses are:

 - Needs improvement (1 point): Did not significantly contribute to discussion.

-If you cannot attend a class meeting, let the appropriate instructor know as soon as possible so that you can be excused, and we can make arrangements for you to make up the missed meeting.
+If you cannot participate in a class meeting, let the appropriate instructor know as soon as possible so that we can make arrangements for you to make up the missed meeting.

 If you get a score of 1 point for a meeting, we will meet so that we can discuss expectations.